Documents and Equipment List

 - Additional explanations of course and examination regulations, grading, plagiarism, and master thesis, can be found in this document.

 - Information about how to prepare and submit your written thesis.
 Please read point below too:

-- Declaration of authorship, which must be included in your written thesis, in English, and in German (coming soon, write your own German version if you need it earlier).
+- Declaration of authorship, which must be included in your written thesis, in English (this one must be used, you cannot make up your own text), and in German (coming soon, write your own German version based on the English one provided, if you need it earlier).
 Both language versions must be included in your thesis.